timer 3 mins

 Like a Bad Hangover

 Remission can hold all the bleak existential dread of a bad hangover.
-The euphoria of survival, like alcohol, is burnt away to be replaced by paranoia.
-Much like drunkenness, cancer treatment can stop you from thinking properly, only for the next-day stark light of the 'remission hangover' to batter you with reality.
+The euphoria of survival, like alcohol, is burnt away to be replaced by fear.
+Cancer treatment and the shock of diagnosis might stop you from thinking clearly, only for the next-day stark light of the 'remission hangover' to batter you with reality.
 You worry for the future.

 During treatment I did what the doctors told me to do - I didn't have any other choice.
 I didn't really need to think, or direct my own life.